Convergence of Innovation & Entrepreneurship

 The new NYU Tandon School of Engineering MakerSpace is a collaborative workspace and lab that provides even greater opportunities for students and faculty to engage in innovative and entrepreneurial activities.
 In addition to providing access to modern tools, from advanced software to milling machines to 3D printers to integrated manufacturing facilities, it functions as a stimulating environment which fosters collaborative learning and hosts guest lectures and special events.

 Christina Moazed (MS, Bioinformatics & Management of Technology)

-As a biotechnological student in STEM, Christina has a keen eye for converging genetic compositions with computer science and statistics.
-Christina will be conducting data analysis for the fellowship, in addition to writing articles published for CIE.
+As a technological engineer in STEM, Christina has a keen eye for converging data compositions and financial modeling with computer science and statistics.
+Christina will be conducting data analysis across school-wide investments for the fellowship, designing and implementing the new NYU microsite website and writing articles published for CIE.
 Having been a Commentary Staff Writer during her 4 years in college and the News Editor for her high school newspaper, Christina is able to bridge complex ideas and topics through written articles and publications.
-In her free time, Christina scuba dives and plays the piano and flute.
-As a Graduate Assistant and Team Lead for CIE, she will bring her leadership, data manipulation and consumer insights to the forefront while also publishing stories for CIE events throughout the year.
+In her free time, Christina enjoys tennis, discovering new music and playing the piano.
+As a CIE Fellow, she will bring her data manipulation and consumer insights to the forefront while also publishing stories for CIE events throughout the year.

 Manish Devjani (MS, Executive Management of Technology)

 Manish is so fortunate to be part of the largest private university in the US.
 NYU offers a great number of resources that innovators and entrepreneurs can tap into it.
 There are so many workshops, hands-on training, coaching, mentoring, and a variety of startup competitions that the NYU community can engage in.
 Manish is an IT professional and enjoys working on innovative and exciting projects in the field.
 Create space to innovate is one of the core beliefs of our organization.
 Manish is grateful to have the opportunity to be part of the CIE program.